How to use cruise control

 One potential downside to using cruise control is that it can result in the driver having a reduced reaction time when they must respond quickly to an unexpected situation on the road.
 Motorbiscuit reminds drivers that cruise control is not a hands-free driving feature.
 Distracted driving is a bad driving habit that can lead to crashes, so always stay alert.

-Cruise control is one feature you’ll want from a good car for road trips and other frequent highway driving.
-It can not only potentially help you get better gas mileage but also make driving much more comfortable.
+Cruise control can not only potentially help you get better gas mileage but also make driving much more comfortable.